op/tales-from-the-crypto/README.md

 * Values can be copied / moved from one "database entry" to another.
    There is nothing in the "additional" data that binds it to a specific entry, only to a specific protocol version.

+* The only real category right now is journaling.
+Is it overkill to think about it?

 ## Example